At the time of this writing, there is no easy way to build an x86 APK from a Xamarin Android project from Visual Studio 2017.

 These steps are described in detail in the Build ABI Specific APKs document.

 PowerShell is, in my opinion, the best scripting platform available today.
-It has been helpful many times more than once to perform and automate repeatable tasks.
+It has been helpful way more than once to perform and automate repeatable tasks.